 Construction Phase (TBD)

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
 Construction of proposed improvements will be supervised by City inspectors.
 Notifications of key construction dates will be mailed to residents prior to construction.
-Because projects vary in size, the typical construction phase of a pond project can last from 6 months to over 2 years.
+The typical construction phase of a pond project can last approximately 6 months.

 Tom Purvis, P.E.